mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## Primal and Dual Warm Start
 Utilizing the `AcOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a warm start.
-In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.
+In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step, including any user-defined data previously integrated in JuliaGrid.

 ---

 ##### Primal Variables
 In the previous example, the following solution was obtained, representing the values of the primal variables:
 ```@repl acopf
+generator = analysis.power.generator;

 print(system.generator.label, generator.active, generator.reactive)
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```